-If you can answer more than 3 of the questions below correctly, you can consider yourself an Expert among your fellow Travel Insurance purchasers.
+If you can answer more than 3 of the questions below correctly, you can consider yourself a travel insurance expert among your fellow travel insurance purchasers.

 To get your choice right, just consider whether you might take two or more trips outside your home country in one year.
 If you answer ‘yes’, then an annual policy will probably be most cost effective for you.
 When deciding don’t forget weekends away and Winter breaks you might take.

-EHIC is often referenced in Travel Insurance policies and stands for the European Health Insurance Card (EHIC).
+EHIC is often referenced in travel insurance policies and stands for the European Health Insurance Card (EHIC).
 You can apply if you live in the UK (other countries have their own equivalents) and it entitles you to receive state-provided medically necessary healthcare while in an EU country, Iceland, Lichtenstein, Norway and Switzerland.
-It’s easy and free (see https://www.nhs.uk/using-the-nhs/healthcare-abroad/apply-for-a-free-ehic-european-health-insurance-card/), but it DOES NOT replace Travel Insurance.
+It’s easy and free, but it does not replace travel insurance.
 State healthcare quality varies throughout Europe and you won’t be covered for private medical expenses, repatriation costs, or extra accommodation or travel costs you may need.

 So how did you score?
-Whether you are an expert of novice, at Globelink we always aim to provide information to our customers that is as clear as possible.
+Whether you are a travel insurance expert of novice, at Globelink we always aim to provide information to our customers that is as clear as possible.

-If you have a question after checking the website, please don’t hesitate to give our team a call and chat it through over the phone.
-We’ve got 20 years’ experience to rely on, so give us a try www.globelink.co.uk, or call (UK) +44 1353 699 082
+If you have a question after checking Globelink's website, please don’t hesitate to give our team a call (UK) +44 (0) 1353 699082 and chat it through over the phone.
+We’ve got 20 years’ experience to rely on.

 Read also: How Does Age Affect Travel Insurance Rates?